aguzel/aguzel2.github.io/index.md

 -Grad-CAM

-In this section, we will explore using Gradient-weighted Class Activation Mapping (Grad-CAM) to generate coarse localization maps highlighting the important regions in the test images guiding the model's prediction.
+In this section, I explored using Gradient-weighted Class Activation Mapping (Grad-CAM) to generate coarse localization maps highlighting the important regions in the test images guiding the model's prediction.
 I used pre-trained AlexNet for a single example image.

 ![image](https://user-images.githubusercontent.com/46696280/154195396-631a0307-0913-4a24-b2c5-38d386257828.png)